limako/rpi-arduino/_episodes/07-libraries.md

 ~~~
 {: .source}

 If you try to compile without installing the library, compilation will fail.
-Install the library and try again.
+Install the library and compile again.

 > ## Question
 > Why might this function be useful?
 How you imagine the function is operationalized?
 Are there any limitations to this approach?